FeijiangHan/Feijianghan.github.io/details/markdown/index.md

 ## About Me

 I am a final-year computer science student at Central South University with a strong academic background and practical experience in software development and data science.

+I've done an introductory slide, if you're interested you can read this document, **but the content is mostly the same as below**：[Click here to see slide](https://docs.google.com/presentation/d/1VUGfG8Gexeikz-J4mJliqujFif8x3kMJ/edit?usp=sharing&ouid=106857639894919772271&rtpof=true&sd=true)

 * **Academic Performance**
   * Lastly Year (Junior Year) Performance in Computer Science：